igrek51/android-songbook/docs/pages/chord-format.md

     ```
     [G]Hotel Cali[D]fornia
     ```
-    In very simple cases, it is allowed to place tje chords **at the end of line**:
+    In very simple cases, it is allowed to place the chords **at the end of line**:
     ```
     Smoke on the water [C G#]
     ```